-And since last March, you’ve been busy serving customers and supporting your staff.
-Amid the uncertainty and confusion of the past year, you may not have had time to fully appreciate the industry changes that were happening in the background.
+After more than a year of operating under uncertain conditions, you may not have had time to fully take stock of the long-term industry changes that were happening in the background.

 Under the pandemic, online shopping through large retail players grew substantially, accelerating the pace of e-commerce adoption by an estimated five years.